-Alcohol and other drug services have been identified as essential and will be maintained during the pandemic wherever possible.
+Alcohol and other drug services are essential and will be maintained during the COVID-19 coronavirus pandemic wherever possible.

 Alcohol and other Drug Support and Information